jaredpalmer/formik/docs/tutorial.md

 };

 const SignupForm = () => {
-  // Pass the useFormik() hook initial form values and a submit function that will
+  // Pass the useFormik() hook initial form values, a validate function that will be called when
+  // form values change or fields are blurred, and a submit function that will
   // be called when the form is submitted const formik = useFormik({
     initialValues: {